 Figure 4.
 3D Silver ions developed in time at different values of the energy.

-The composition of the ablation plume corresponds to the results of the analysis of the Ag target with Fe and Ni impurities and which was treated with boron-based compounds.
+The composition of the ablation plume corresponds to the results of the analysis of Ag target with Fe and Ni impurities, which was treated with boron-based compounds.
 The EDX analysis of the target was presented in our previous works as being on two analyzed areas of 64.56% Silver, 27.01% Nickel, 8.43% Iron and of 77.20% Silver, 17.56% Nickel, 5.20% Iron, respectively.
 In addition, the mass spectrometry also highlighted the presence of boron which was expected according to the treatments during the fabrication of the target.

-In order to understand the phenomena that contributed to the ionization of the chemical species in the silver target with impurities used in the laser ablation process, a simulation was conducted in COMSOL 5.6.
-The mathematical model and its implementation in the Heat Transfer module were made according to [11,12,21], and the parameters in the simulation were same as the laser parameters used during the analysis with the mass spectrometer.
+In order to understand the phenomena that contributed to the ionization of the chemical species in the silver target with impurities, used in the laser ablation process, a simulation was conducted in COMSOL 5.6.
+The mathematical model and its implementation in the Heat Transfer module were made according to [11,12,28], and the parameters in the simulation were the same as the laser parameters used during the analysis with the mass spectrometer.
 The results obtained by simulation are presented in the form of ionization energy threshold (IET) diagrams in Figure 5.
 According to Table 1 and plots of Figure 5 (e, f), the threshold of ionization energies is reached and exceeded even after a single laser pulse for the elements iron (maximum achieved of 77.9 eV compared to IET of 7.9024 eV), nickel (maximum achieved of 48.5 eV compared to IET of 7.98 eV), boron (maximum achieved of 270 eV compared to IET of 8.298 eV).
-In the case of silver, the simulation indicates thermal energies of 0.62 eV (Figure 5 d) developed under the action of one laser pulse which is below the ionization energy threshold level of 7.5762 eV.
+In the case of silver, the simulation indicates thermal energies of 0.62 eV (Figure 5 d) developed under the action of one laser pulse, which is below the ionization energy threshold level of 7.5762 eV.
 Furthermore, the analysis of the simulation results was performed for a time of 2 μs from the ignition of the laser pulse, as much as the processing memory of the computer allowed in the context where the data acquisition is very large, i.e. a large number of reading nodes given by extra fine mesh required.
 From the extended diagrams for the duration of 2 μs from the ignition of the laser pulse, it appears that, in the presence of boron, each of the elements silver, iron and nickel, respectively, changes its thermal behavior in the sense of extending the heating effect of the ablation plasma.
 In this sense, although the thermal energy decreases during the laser pulse, the residual thermal energy will improve the thermal effect of the next laser pulse.
 This phenomenon leads to the idea that the generation of silver ions under low pulsed laser energy is influenced by the presence of boron or boron compounds present in residual form after introduced during the processing of the target.